zen-0000/zen-0000.github.io/README.md

 # zen-0000.github.io
-A web page about all thai i have been learning abaout programing web
+A web page about all thai i have been learning about programing web